-Catherine Stoddart commenced as the Chief Executive Officer NT Health in late March 2017.
+Catherine Stoddart served as the CEO of the NT Department of Health from 2017 - 2021.
 She was previously the Deputy Chief Executive and Chief Nurse at Oxford University Hospitals Foundation Trust in the National Health Service in the United Kingdom from March 2014.
 Catherine has held positions across health including Chief Nurse and Midwifery Officer of Western Australia, Regional Director for the Kimberly region, Western Australia Country Health Service (WACHS), Executive Director Nursing and Midwifery WACHS, and Director Clinical Reform WA Health.
-Catherine is committed to ensuring that Territorians are health and have access to high quality care right across the Territory.
+Catherine is committed to ensuring that Territorians are healthy and have access to high quality care right across the Northern Territory.